|Law No. 6380||Limit for Value Added Tax ("VAT") withholding on account for local suppliers becomes effective.||September 25, 2019 (Update)|

 |3 – “Compulsory phase”||January 02, 2023|

 |4 – “Compulsory phase”||April 03, 2023|

 |7 – “Compulsory phase”||January 02, 2024|

 Obligated taxpayers from groups 3 to 10 may start issuing electronically before the established date in case they wish to do so gradually.
 However, once the mandatory date arrives - January 2, 2023, for group 3 - they must exclusively issue all their documents electronically since the authorization and stamping of their pre-printed or self-printed documents, granted by the SET, will cease to be valid, except for the one related to virtual withholding receipts.

-It should be taken into account that the implementation of an electronic invoicing system is a process whose cost and development are borne by the taxpayer, which often involves a considerable implementation time, as acknowledged by the SET in article 4 of the RG when it grants a period of up to 12 months of adaptation to those who wish to become voluntary electronic billers.
+Taxpayers should take into account that they will bear the cost of the development and implementation of an electronic invoicing system, which often involves a considerable implementation time, as acknowledged by the SET in article 4 of the RG when it grants a period of up to 12 months of adaptation to those who wish to become voluntary electronic billers.

 Therefore, it is extremely important to be aware of whether you or your company is covered by the mandatory SIFEN, because, if you are and you do not take the appropriate measures in time, you may no longer be able to operate normally.
-If you want to know if you or your organization are affected by this RG, you can consult the complete list of taxpayers in the following search engine.
-For more details or better advice, you can contact our tax professionals.
+If you want to know if you or your organization are affected by this RG, you can consult the complete list of taxpayers in the complete list of taxpayers in the following search engine.
+For further details or better advice, don't hesitate to get in touch with our tax professionals.